zhejianglab/PrestoZL/README.md

 ```
 CUDA_PATH       ?= /your/path/to/cuda
 ```
-You can use default `GENCODE_FLAGS setting`, but if it goes wrong, set according to your GPU.
+You can use default `GENCODE_FLAGS` setting, but if it goes wrong, set according to your GPU.

 Compile PrestoZL
 ```